 Patients who have been diagnosed and are being treated for OCD are commonly referred to as “washers.”
-This is because the fear of germs is so strong among many of these individuals that they are unable to ignore the compulsive urge to wash their hands frequently.
+This is because the fear of germs is so strong among many of these individuals that they are unable to ignore the compulsive urge to wash their hands and use different cleanliness products such as Hand Sanitizer frequently.
 This is the most common fear that is associated with Obsessive Compulsive Disorder.
 Some wash their hands often because they have a real fear of making others sick while others do it due to the feeling of being immoral or impure.
 Whatever the reasons, the hand-washing can be extreme.
 You should seek help if you notice that thoughts of germs are consuming your mind, if you do not believe that you are scrubbing enough or if you have irrational fears that lead you to washing your hands more often than normal.

 Checking Your Behavior